cgarry/ser-player/README.md

 ##Building SER Player for Debian Linux
 ###Building using the Terminal
-This section has some basic notes on building the application for Debian Linux using the terminal.
-These notes assume a PC running a varient of Debian Linux is being used to build the application.
+This section has some basic notes on building the application for Linux using the terminal.
+This has only been tested with variations of Debian linux but should work with other linux distributions.
 The qtbase5-dev package must be installed.

 * Terminal $ **cd ser-player**
 * Terminal $ **qmake CONFIG+=release** (Or **qmake DEFINES+=DISABLE_NEW_VERSION_CHECK CONFIG+=release**)
 * Terminal $ **make**
-* The directory **ser_player/bin/** will contain the application executable only.
+* The directory **ser-player/bin/** will now contain the application executable only.
+* Terminal $ **cd linux_appimage/**
+* Terminal $ **./make_appimage.sh**
+* The directory **ser-player/linux_appimage/** will now contain the the SER Player Appimage.

 ###Building Using Qt Creator
-This section has some basic notes on building the application for Debian Linux using Qt Creator.
-These notes assume a PC running a varient of Debian Linux is being used to build the application.
+This section has some basic notes on building the application for Linux using Qt Creator.
+This has only been tested with variations of Debian linux but should work with other linux distributions.
 * Install Qt v5.4.1 and Qt Creator
 * Open Qt project file **ser-player/ser_player/ser_player.pro** with Qt Creator
 * Select **Release** instead of **Debug**.
 * Do **Build Menu->Run qmake** to run qmake.
 * Do **Build Menu->Build All** to build the application.
-* The directory **ser_player/bin/** will contain the application executable only.
+* The directory **ser-player/bin/** will contain the application executable only.
+* Terminal $ **cd ser-player/linux_appimage/**
+* Terminal $ **./make_appimage.sh**
+* The directory **ser-player/linux_appimage/** will now contain the the SER Player Appimage.